Light-shining-through-wall cavity setups for probing ALPs

-Now we compare the efficiencies of three different experimental setups for probing ALPs with LSW methods: (\text{i}) {\bf MF (RF) emitter + M$^*$F (RF) receiver}; (\text{ii}) {\bf MM (SRF) emitter + M$^*$M (SRF) receiver}; (\text{iii}) {\bf MM (SRF) emitter + M$^*$F (RF) receiver}.
+\textbf{The expected reach.} Now we compare the efficiencies of four different experimental setups for probing ALPs with LSW methods: (\text{i}) {\bf MF (RF) emitter + M$^*$F (RF) receiver}; (\text{ii}) {\bf MM (SRF) emitter + M$^*$M (SRF) receiver}; (\text{iii}) {\bf MM (SRF) emitter + M$^*$F (RF) receiver}; (\text{iv}) {\bf MF (RF) emitter + M$^*$M (SRF) receiver} (for details see e.~g.~Fig.~\ref{fig:TypicalSetup}).
 In addition, we study in detail the sensitivity dependence on the spatial geometry (relative position of emitter and receiver cylindrical cavities) and radius to length ratio $R/L$ of the ALP emitter for these benchmark experimental proposals.